Alicepinch/roots-cafe/TESTING.md

 All other pages passed when running through the WS3 code validator, the only errors which returned were in regards to the comments in my code.

-### Browsers & Screen sizes:
+### Usability Testing:
 ---

-This website has been cross checked on all different browsers to ensure that it works the same.
+This website has been cross checked on Safari, Chrome and Firefox and works in all of them.

+The has also been run through [Ami Responsive](http://ami.responsivedesign.is/).
-I also ran the website through [Ami Responsive](http://ami.responsivedesign.is/) and had family and friends check on their desktops and phones to check that everything performed correctly.
+I also send this link out to some family and friends to check both the UX and to test that everything was working.

-I also checked Developer tools throughout the building process however found that this could sometimes be buggy.

-- Above I have mentioned how when testing in different screen sizes I encountered some issues and how I fixed these for the Hero Image and the cover text.
+- Above I have mentioned how when testing in different screen sizes I encountered some issues and how I fixed these for the Hero Image and cover text.

 ### User stories tested:
 ---

+#### New customer

+User Story: As a new customer I would want to learn about Roots.
+- When a customer lands on the Roots homepage, they can scroll down to the about us section where it tells them a little bit about roots and what they offer.

+User Story: As a new customer I would like to know the opening times of the cafe.
+- A customer can access the opening times by clicking on the 'Visit' page in the fixed navigation.

+User Story: As a new customer I would like to know where the cafe is located and how to get there.
+- A customer can view a map with the address with the written address next to this by clicking on the 'Visit' page in the fixed navigation.

+User Story: As a new customer I would like to be able to get in contact with the cafe if I had any questions.
+- A customer can get in contact through the contact us form linked fromthe fixed navigation.

+User Story: As a new customer I would like some visuals of what to expect from the cafe.
+- A customer can view the instagram feed at the bottom of the homepage or the carousel of images on the menu page.

+User Story: As a new customer I would like to see some reviews from previous customers.
+- A customer can view customer reviews via the 'Customer reviews section' on the homepage.
+This also links through to trip advisor where they could view more if the cafe was real.

+#### Existing customer:

+User Story: As a customer who has already visited Roots cafe before I would like to be able to view the menu to see if anything new has been added/ to plan what I will eat.
+- A customer can click through to the menu from the fixed navigation bar at the top of the page.

+ User Story:As a new customer I would like to be able to get in contact to book a table/ if I have any questions.
+- A customer can click through to the contact page from the fixed navitation bar at the top of the page.
+They are also provided with quick contact details via the footer on each page.

+User Story: As a new customer I would like to know the steps being taken to keep up with the current climate.
+- If a customer is planning to visit a customer can find the covid update when they go to the 'Visit' page in the fixed navigation.